Aleph-One-Marathon/data-marathon-infinity/Readme.md

 In late 2011, Aleph One began distributing Marathon game content bundled with Aleph One binaries, in the spirit of the Trilogy Release page's "free distribution" aim.
 Bungie [announced these bundled downloads][3] on their company site, so Bungie was aware of and tacitly approved Aleph One's redistribution of the game content.

+In 2021, Bungie granted the Aleph One project a limited license to distribute Marathon game content.

 [1]: http://trilogyrelease.bungie.org/
 [2]: http://infinitysource.bungie.org/
 [3]: https://web.archive.org/web/20141013213318/http://halo.bungie.net/News/content.aspx?cid=31991